 The University’s Career Center is an important resource for students pursuing their careers.
 Licensed counselors are available to help clarify career goals, provide strategies for mastering job interviews and writing professional cover letters and resumes and help students connect with campus recruiters.

-Students are encouraged to select electives in psychology to complement their coursework in speech-language pathology and audiology.
+Students are encouraged to select electives in psychology or child learning and development to complement their coursework in speech-language pathology and audiology.

 Junior and senior speech-language pathology and audiology majors with at least a 2.5 GPA are eligible to receive college credit for a volunteer internship in the community.